-Aparna Ramesh IAS successfully cracked the code and became a rank holder with AIR-35 in Civil Services Examination 2020.
+Aparna Ramesh IAS successfully cracked the code and became a rank holder with AIR-35 in the UPSC CSE 2020.
 Working as an Architect Cum Urban planner, there is no strict routine and civil service exam preparation requires consistent efforts.
-So, the 35th Rank on the 2nd try is a fantastic accomplishment.
+Hence, the 35th Rank on the 2nd try is a fantastic accomplishment.

-Here, in this article, we are going to discuss Aparna’s journey, strategies, and recommendations.
+Here, in this article, we are going to learn more about Aparna’s journey, strategies, and recommendations.

-Aparna Ramesh IAS: Her Job And Life Before UPSC Exam
+- Aparna Ramesh IAS: Job and Life Before UPSC

-- Why Aparna Did do UPSC CSE After B.ARCH?
+- Why Aparna did UPSC CSE after B.ARCH?